We Gotta Go Now: Adaptations

 On September 20, 2020, a stand-alone adaptation of We Gotta Go Now was announced to be in development as a spin-off of the Amazon Prime Video adaptation of The Boys, which had wagered to exclude the G-Men from its exploration of the series' main storyline beyond Easter egg references.
-Starring Jaz Sinclair as Marie Moreau, a bloodbender who joins the Godolkin University School of Crimefighting founded by Thomas Godolkin in the hopes of eventually joining The Seven, the series premiered on Amazon Prime Video on September 29, 2023, with Hamish Linklater, Ethan Slater, and Mark De Angelis playing Godolkin in the series' 2025 second season.
+Starring Jaz Sinclair as Marie Moreau, who can control blood, who joins the Godolkin University School of Crimefighting founded by Thomas Godolkin in the hopes of eventually joining The Seven, the series premiered on Amazon Prime Video on September 29, 2023, with Hamish Linklater, Ethan Slater, and Mark De Angelis playing Godolkin in the series' 2025 second season.

 Characters from We Gotta Go Now were also adapted to the third season of The Boys, with Jasmin Husain portraying Silver Kincaid, and the animated series The Boys Presents: Diabolical, with Aisha Tyler voicing Nubia, and John DiMaggio voicing Groundhawk.